 Thermal Break Solutions for Fenestration Transitions

+Window thermal break.
 Thermal bridging at fenestration transitions adversely affects window and door U values.
-Heat loss through window transitions occurs at the perimeter of the highly conductive frames where they are attached to the wall opening.
+Thermal bridging at window openings and transitions occurs at the perimeter of the highly conductive frames where they are attached to the wall opening.
 This creates a potential condensation risk and can reduce the wall R value by as much as 60%.

 Window and door framing connections